NCCA/cfgaa24programingassignment-KaiseiWN10/README.md

 CLASSES:
 - [ ] Particle - each particle will have it's own values like position, velocity, density etc.
-- [ ] Bounding box - Checking the positions of the particles are found within a specified a range, if not implement collision with the bounding walls.
+- [ ] FluidContainer - Checking the positions of the particles are found within a specified a range, if not implement collision with the bounding walls.
 - [ ] Simulation - Update the values of each particle for each frame

 <img width="844" alt="UMLdiagram_progrAssi" src="https://github.com/NCCA/cfgaa24programingassignment-KaiseiWN10/assets/160144511/9797115b-2ff0-4d99-908b-d1c72a5ab5d8">